hanson377/analysis_notebooks/bayes_vs_freq/bayes_vs_freq.md

 ## Objective

-In this notebook, I am to utilize a simulation-based approach to illustrate that a Bayesian Inference model will always result in the same decision as a Frequentist Inference model when the Bayesian Inference model utilizes uninformative priors.
+In this notebook, I aim to utilize a simulation-based approach to illustrate that a Bayesian Inference model will always result in the same decision as a Frequentist Inference model when the Bayesian Inference model utilizes uninformative priors.